tlepple/aws_env_setup/README.md

 OWNER_TAG=<your owner tag name>

-# change this to point to your bind mount location (wip)
+# Use this bind mount variables for linux
 BIND_MNT_SOURCE="/home/tlepple/Documents/cloud_stuff/docker_stuff"

-# example window bind mount location
+# Use this bind mount variables for Windows
 #BIND_MNT_SOURCE="C:/path/to/your/mount/directory"

 # set the docker bind mount properties